 Make an adjustment: This is when we don’t feel our plan is totally wrong, but it needs altering to fit our new circumstances.
 Nothing is lost in this process – just be realistic and make new choices.
 No failures - just learnings.

 Take a step back: Sometimes we need to retrace our steps, in order to move forward again.
-While it might feel disappointing, in the process you might learn something to help you, by reviewing our experience; and still feel it is a positive, not a backwards step.
+While it might feel disappointing, in the process we might learn something to help us, by reviewing our experience; and still feel it is a positive, not a backwards step.

 Involve others: We all need help from time to time.
-Whatever happens to interrupt our plans, talking it through with someone else can help us gain clarity about how to get back on track or change track.
+Whatever happens, to interrupt our plans, talking it through with someone else can help us gain clarity about how to get back on track or change track.
 Sometimes we need a bit of distance to see things clearly.
 Who do we know that could help with our specific challenge?
-Remember, your local carer centre can help too, or Mobilise offer free 1:1 support calls.

 7. Make time to reflect and re-evaluate